MaxLascombe/Vue-Hexagon-Component/README.md

 ## Features

-### HexContainer Attributes
+### *HexContainer* Attributes

 #### :cols

 Sets the number of columns in the container.
 Value is used to compute total width of component in page.
+(Default: 1)

+#### :hex_radius

+Sets the radius of the hexagons (half of width).
+(Default: 100px)

+#### :popup_scale

+Sets the ratio by which selected radius grows.
+(Default: 2)

 #### :rows

 Sets the number of rows in the container.
 Value is used to compute total height of component in page.
 (Accepts half-integers as well.)
+(Default: 1)